World Meteorological Organization

 Another indicator is the number of implementations.
 For example, the Open Geospatial Consortium (OGC) mandates that a proposed standard requires at least 3 implementations for consideration by its Technical Committee.
 This provides "proof" to the Technical Committee that the standard can be implemented, and has investment from various projects as early adopters.

-In summary, while FOSS is not in scope for being identified as part of a Technical Regulation, it is a strong indicator of the the maturity, applicability and sustainability of a given standard.
+In summary, while FOSS is not in scope for being identified as part of a Technical Regulation, it is a strong indicator of the maturity, applicability and sustainability of a given standard.
 Implementing FOSS during standards development provides safety in investment, iterative improvements, and confidence for widespread and sustainable adoption and implementation by Members.

 Software review and evaluation